 Usually associated with: Low testosterone levels and elevated insulin level

-Usually associated with: hormones such as elevated oestrogen, insulin and cortisol (our stress hormone).
+Usually associated with: hormones such as elevated estrogen, insulin, and cortisol (our stress hormone).

-Then, stay away from sugar, liquid calories and grains.
-Although grains are high in fibre, they may cause bloating, therefore, opt for fruits and vegetables for your daily intake of fibre.
-Eat mindfully and watch your portions, the quality of your products and the times at which you eat.
+Then, stay away from sugar, liquid calories, and grains.
+Although grains are high in fiber, they may cause bloating, therefore, opt for fruits and vegetables for your daily intake of fiber.
+Eat mindfully and watch your portions, the quality of your products, and the times at which you eat.